 Knowing my grandmother, who was a very unhappy, nasty person with no filter whatsoever, I knew that something bad was about to happen.

-“YOU’RE FAT!” my grandmother proclaimed suddenly to the family friend, spitting the words across the table in a loud voice.
+“YOU’RE FAT!” my grandmother proclaimed suddenly to the family friend, loudly spitting the words like sharp little nails across the table.

 People like my grandmother exist, and chances are you’re going to come into contact with one over the holidays or during your life in general.
 These people come in several types:

 My grandmother-type, who just say whatever they want and don’t give a shit.

 The ‘worried’ type, who shame you under the guise of ‘being concerned’ about your life.
 This is called ‘concern trolling,’ and it’s designed to gaslight you into thinking that the problem is all you.
 The reality of the situation is that the actual problem is the troll-er, who is unloading their shit by projecting it onto everyone else.

 The ‘know-it-all’ type, who believe that their diet or workout regimen is so much better than yours, and who covertly shame you to get validation and make themselves feel better.
 Omg are those mashed potatoes you’re eating?
 Those toxic carbs aren’t allowed on THEIR diet!
 OMG so not ‘clean!’

 Many times, a person doesn’t make their comments maliciously (my grandmother, however, was not one of those people..and no, she wasn’t senile, she was perfectly lucid), and sometimes they don’t even know they’re being rude.
 Isn’t that nuts?
 True story: some people have zero self-awareness.